AEW’s new talent, Bayley hurt

-Wednesday night on AEW Dynamite, Malakai Black made his shocking debut for the company, and it left many people wondering how it could happen.
+On AEW Dynamite on July 7 Malakai Black made his shocking debut for the company, and it left many people wondering how it could happen.

 Known as Aleister Black in WWE, he had been released on June 2 by WWE and had not reached 90 days on WWE’s standard contractual no-compete clause implemented into deals.